 The trust was also accused of failing to take into account the views of families or carers, some of whom pleaded for help; and it was criticised for not always referring or sending on people with signs of psychosis to specialist services.

-In response to today's report the trust has issued an apology and has said it is working on improving its referral structure, family liaison provision and staff training; as well as implementing the other recommendations in the independent review.
+In response to today's report and has said it is working on improving its referral structure, family liaison provision and staff training; as well as implementing the other recommendations in the independent review.

 The Shadow Minister for mental health and social care Barbara Keeley said the new report by Caring Solution UK Ltd, was 'disturbing'.